 Our artificial heart program offers advanced therapies including ventricular assist devices (VADs, or heart pumps) and total artificial hearts.
-We have been one of the most active centers in conducting research, testing investigational devices and extending lives for the past 25 years.
+Our center has been active in conducting research, testing investigational devices and extending lives for the past 25 years.

 Devices at Our Center

 - HeartWare HVAD (Left Ventricular Assist Device)

 - Temporary Centrifugal VADs (used alone and in Extracorporeal Membrane Oxygenation, ECMO)

 - Destination Therapy: Our program is certified by The Joint Commission and CMS to implant left ventricular assist devices in patients who will rely on them for the remainder of their lives.
 This permanent therapy, called Destination Therapy, has been heavily researched by our program for the past decade, making us a leader in selecting appropriate patients and in following their care after implantation.

 - HeartMate 3: Our program is certified to implant the HeartMate 3 left ventricular assist device in Destination Therapy patients and as a bridge to transplant.